mathesar-foundation/mathesar-wiki/design/specs/column-extraction.md

 ## Context

 In data modeling, it's usual practice to split data up into related tables.
 In the context of Mathesar, one way of doing this is by extracting columns from a table into a new table.

-This process is known as column extraction.
+Data is often split up into related tables for the following reasons:

+- To use one table per type of object
+- To avoid data duplication

 This spec describes the steps a user would take to create a new table from a subset of columns from an existing table.
+It also describes the steps a user would take to move one or more columns from one table to another linked table.

 ## Design Goals

 - Allow users to split a table into multiple new tables by selecting columns
 - Help users understand the impact of splitting a table
-- Help users understand how the tables are linked after the split operation
+- Allow users to move columns from a table to another link table

 ## Splitting a Table by Extracting Columns